cdktf/cdktf-provider-okta/docs/idpSocial.go.md

 - *Type:* *string

-The PKCS #8 encoded private key that you created for the client and downloaded from Apple.
+The Key ID that you obtained from Apple when you created the private key for the client.

+PrivateKey is required when resource is first created.
+For all consecutive updates, it can be empty/omitted and keeps the existing value if it is empty/omitted.
+PrivateKey isn't returned when importing this resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/idp_social#apple_private_key IdpSocial#apple_private_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/idp_social#apple_private_key IdpSocial#apple_private_key}

 ---